AisaacO/coursera-data-cleaning/README.md

 Describes an R method of obtaining and cleaning raw data for further analysis

-#run_analysis.R in the file does the following.
+#Functions performed by run_analysis.R

 * Merges the training and the test sets to create one data set.

 * Extracts only the measurements on the mean and standard deviation for each measurement.

 * Uses descriptive activity names to name the activities in the data set

 * Appropriately labels the data set with descriptive activity names.

 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #Script's Dependences

 1. data.table Library

 2. reshape2 Library

 3. Large enough RAM memory to handle data processing

-##Guidelines for a successful run of the script
+#Guidelines for a successful run of the script

 1. Download and Unzip the source zip file to create a UCI HAR dataset into your local drive but if the data does not exist, just run run_analysis.R and it will obtain the data from the source onto your current working directory